AMD C-50: specs and benchmarks

 Cinebench Release 11.5 Multi Core is a variant of Cinebench R11.5 which uses all the processor threads.
 A maximum of 64 threads is supported in this version.

-Passmark CPU Mark is a widespread benchmark, consisting of 8 different tests, including integer and floating point math, extended instructions, compression, encryption and physics calculation.
-There is also one separate single-threaded scenario.
+Passmark CPU Mark is a widespread benchmark, consisting of 8 different types of workload, including integer and floating point math, extended instructions, compression, encryption and physics calculation.
+There is also one separate single-threaded scenario measuring single-core performance.